rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/97211dd8-7a6e-427a-8e92-68677dba8246)

 Once you extract the XCI, you can then continue onto the other tabs.
+Fill out Game Info and Media Info to the best of your abilities, and import the hashes for the Default XCI.
+The Dump Info and Initial Area and Full XCI fields have been disabled for your convenience.
 The XML file it generates will be tailor-made for an easy scene release import:

 ![image](https://github.com/user-attachments/assets/02e37699-b4dc-4c6d-9b39-f292d909687b)